Haweanah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "chmod 007 hello" is the script that sets the permission to the file hello

 "chmod 753 hello is the script that sets the mode of the file hello

+"chmod --reference=olleh hello" is the script that sets the mode of the file hello the same as olleh’s mode